 In an effort to reduce financial barriers to SE 101 program participation, we are delighted to offer five fully-funded participant scholarships sponsored by Alterna Savings Credit Union.
 All applicants (CSI Members, Non-CSI members, DECAs and PECAs) are eligible to apply.
-Scholarship applications will be reviewed by a committee comprised of CSI staff and Alterna Savings staff.
-To apply for an Alterna Savings Scholarship, please complete this form by February 9, 2020 at 11:59pm EST.
+Scholarship applications will be reviewed by a committee composed of CSI and Alterna Savings staff.
+To apply for an Alterna Savings Scholarship, please complete this form by May 17, 2020 at 11:59pm EST.

-	Should you have any questions about the registration process, please contact the course facilitator, Peggy Sue Deaven at peggysue[at]socialinnovation[dot]ca.
+Should you have any questions about the scholarship application process, please contact the course facilitator, Peggy Sue Deaven at PeggySue@Socialinnovation.ca.

 Frequently Asked Questions

 What are the learning outcomes of this course?

 Our course curriculum and learning outcomes are available on this page!